ApoorvaSrivastav/Geometrical-Computer-Vision/README.md

 This is a repository of all the assignments done by me in Mobile Robotics Course CSE-483 offered by IIIT Hyderabad.
 The repository contains:-
 The Assignment Problem,The Corresponding Code,The Report for the same.
-Assignment gave the exposure to the following:
+Assignments gave the exposure to the following:
 Epipolar Geometry
 Triangulation
 Camera Calibration